the-coding-pie/notes_app/README.md

 - `python manage.py runserver` will start the Django API server
 - If you want, you can **Login** to the pre-built admin panel by visiting- `http://localhost:8000/admin/` in your browser as the superuser account you just created.
 From this panel, you will be able to do almost anything to the applicaiton!

+Now your backend server will be ready to accept the API requests!
+So let's setup the frontend...

 # Frontend Setup

 Now let's run our frontend so that we can visually interact with our backend API.